real-xp/pcsx2-texture-randomizer/README.md

     - If you click `Random` next to the `Seed` field, it will give you a random seed
     - You can input any text in the `Seed` field for a custom seed
         - For example, `694202167`, or `Genius Turismo 4` or `IWinChicane2` or `House In The Mountains that John built`
-- The seed will also be saved in a `seeds.txt` file, stored in the same directory as `main.py`, which can be accessed via `Seed History` button

 ## Settings
 - You can see all the settings by pressing the `Settings` button on the top right of the main window

 <img src="assets/github/settings.png" alt="Settings Window" style="width:40%; height:auto;">

+### Seed History
+- You can enable seed history of textures to see which what seed is used
+- You can enable this by checking the `Make Seed History` checkbox
+- The seed will also be saved in a `seeds.txt` file, stored in the same directory as `main.py`, which can be accessed via `Open` button
+- You can delete seeds by pressing `Delete` button

 ### Logging
 - You can enable logging of textures to see which textures is renamed to which